The top three things that employers want to see in your social media profiles

 - 47% are turned off by photos of consuming alcohol.

 Interestingly, displaying poor grammar and spelling online appears to be more detrimental to your prospects than guns or alcohol.
-And regarding drinking, there is quite a large difference between a picture of someone making a toast with a glass of wine versus being passed out on the floor surrounded by a sea of empties.
+So if you’re going to post about getting drunk and shooting guns, make sure you spell everything correctly and use proper punctuation.
+Seriously, regarding drinking, there is quite a large difference between a picture of someone making a toast with a glass of wine versus being passed out on the floor surrounded by a sea of empties.
 Use some common sense.
+That’s what employers want to see.

 Category: Job Search Strategies, Latest News & Advice, Student,